NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

 * Oliver Ruebel (LBNL)
 * Will Schroeder (Kitware)
 * Justin Kiggins (AIBS)
+* *Thanks [@bendichter](https://github.com/bendichter) for taking notes*

 # Improving NWB user adoption and removing pain points

 1. Discussion of current pain points.
 [Slides](https://docs.google.com/presentation/d/1WGkEtX7yAXMHUC6nhRmvyM7yoimmM_A_uPUI_s2kdak/edit#slide=id.p)

 # Notes

-*Thanks [@bendichter](https://github.com/bendichter) for taking notes*

-## Online Documentation
+## Action items

-  * We need a landing page for NWB:N (separate from the NWB landing page)

-    * We'll create this at https://neurodatawithoutborders.github.io/

-    * cross-linking between documentation

-    * indicate that NWB:N is under active development and not guaranteed to be backwards compatible

-      * Will, help us with language here please?

-    * Look at CMake landing page
+The following is a list of high-level action items as a result of the user adoption hangout:

+* Update https://neurodatawithoutborders.github.io/ to organize all online docs under one umbrella

-  * Changes to nwb.org landing page:
+* Talk to Kavli and propose changes to nwb.org

-    * Make banner smaller
+* Update ReadTheDocs documentation pages to add a menu bar for cross-linking between the various pages

+* Creating "good first issue" andd "help wanted" labels on the PyNWB repo to help guide new developers to issues they can address (Done)

+* Setup monthly developer/user "hangout" call that is open for everyone to join.
+The goal is to allow a) developers to sync up and b) to allow users to come in ask questions.

+## Online Documentation / Websites

+ * **nwb.org** : Proposed Changes:

     * Update entry points below the banner

 		* For users/developers --> Point to https://neurodatawithoutborders.github.io/
-		* History --> Point to history
+		* History --> Point to history http://www.nwb.org/nwb-neurophysiology/
-		* Contact --> Point to Google Group
+		* Questions About NWB:N --> Point to Google Group https://groups.google.com/forum/#!forum/neurodatawithoutborders
-		* News Letter --> Point to KAVLI mailing list
+		* Join Our Mailing List --> Point to KAVLI mailing list.

+    * Page style:
+		* Our sponsors should be updated and moved out of the top banner to a seprate location
+		* Make banner height smaller

+    * Update pages: Some of the information on nwb.org needs to be updated to reflect the current state of the project.
+Some specific items:
+    		* http://www.nwb.org/founding-institutions/ : Needs to be updated to reflect the current project team and funders.
+Previous funders and members should then be listed in an Alumni section of the page.
+    		* http://www.nwb.org/nwb-neurophysiology/ : The text on this page currently mainly describes the original pilot and should be updated to describe also the development of NWB 2.
+Alternatively, we could also remove the page and instead have the main menu "NWB: Neurophysiology --> Introduction --Detailed" point directly to https://neurodatawithoutborders.github.io/ .
+In either case, https://neurodatawithoutborders.github.io/ should be somehow available from the main menu.
+		* http://www.nwb.org/resources/ : All links on the page currently point to NWB 1.
+This page should be updated to point to the current format specification (http://nwb-schema.readthedocs.io/en/latest/) and  APIs (http://pynwb.readthedocs.io/en/latest/ and https://github.com/NeurodataWithoutBorders/matnwb).
+Material for NWB:N 1 should be either moved to a different page or appear in a seprate section specific to NWB:N 1.
+		* http://www.nwb.org/contact-us/ : Since the mailing list is accesible by Kavli only, we should direct people to the google group list first for questions to allow developers and users to respond to questions.

+    * New pages:
     		* Create page with “NWB is used by these labs”

-    * Mailing list is Kavli, not NWB.
-We should direct people to the google group.
-    * Our sponsors should be updated and moved out of the top banner to a seprate location
+ * **NWB:N Landing Page** :  We need a landing page for NWB:N (separate from the NWB nwb.org landing page) that is focused on end users and developers rather than funders and NWB at large.
+While there is a lot of documentation available, we need better cross-linking between the documents as well as a central place for users to go to for information about the NWB:N data standard and software.

+    * We'll create this at: https://neurodatawithoutborders.github.io/

+    * The site should also be easily accesible from nwb.org

+    * indicate that NWB:N is under active development and not guaranteed to be backwards compatible.
+Will Schroeder, will help us with language here please?

+    * Look at CMake landing page for an example

+    * A lot of the initial content will likely come from http://nwb-overview.readthedocs.io/en/latest/ , which once ported to the new site, will be deprectated.

   * In new user page:

     * Value proposition - pitch to use NWB

-    * Resources
+    * Resources : Link to all available online docs

     * Mailing list

-    * GitHub
+    * GitHub : Link to the main repositories

     * Describe various tools in ecosystem (matnwb, pynwb, nwb-schema, etc.)

     * Google group

     * Want to get involved? link to the url to the pre-defined “good first issue” tag

+* **ReadTheDocs** Need cross-linking between the various documentations

 ## Outreach